 The American West is home to some of the most storied and fabled trout waters in the world.
 The long and rich history of angling in the west is overflowing.
 When searching for a freshwater angling vacation the go-to locations are Montana, Wyoming, and Idaho.
 These western states offer the easiest and most convenient trip packages for a beginner.

 Alaska is home to huge rainbow trout, grizzly bears, and salmon runs so thick you can almost walk across their backs.
-Yellow Dog has quite a few different operations in Alaska each unique and offering a different experience.
+Yellow Dog has quite a few different fishing operations in Alaska each unique and offering a different experience.
 From high-end, fly-out lodges, to remote tent camps, to overnight float trips in the Alaskan bush – we only provide the very best operations and only ones with great fishing, and personalized service.
-Camille Egdorf oversees all programs in Alaska and can answer any question you may have about the fishing or accommodations.

 Kulik Lodge is situated on the banks of the Kulik River which is one of the top trout rivers in the world.
 If the home waters aren’t enough, clients can choose to do fly-out trips with professional guides and experienced pilots to fish the world-famous rivers in Bristol Bay and surrounding areas.
 Trophy rainbow trout, arctic char, arctic grayling, lake trout, northern pike, and all five species of pacific salmon can be found fishing out of the lodge.